 Should it be necessary to modify the model as a result of the validation or for other reasons, these changes are carried out using a process that is defined in the model modification policy.
 Firstly, in accordance with regulatory requirements, the Internal Model Committee classifies the change as either a major or a minor model modification.
 Model enhancements are not the responsibility of the Internal Model Committee.
-In such cases, a process to obtain new authorization from BaFin must be Initiated.
+In such cases, a process to obtain new authorization from BaFin must be initiated.
 Major model modifications must be approved in writing by the Management Board and then submitted to BaFin for authorization.
 Minor model modifications are approved and initiated by the Risk Committee on the recommendation of the Internal Model Committee.
 All approved changes must be implemented without delay.
 BaFin is informed in writing on a quarterly basis of any minor model modifications that have been applied.
 The actuarial function carries out an ad hoc validation process to analyze major model modifications.
-BaFin is informed in good time if there are any plans for major model modifications.
 This ensures that the partial internal model is accurately tailored to the Company's circumstances at all times.